Incapacity & Mental Health Solicitors

 Lesley Govan Associates Ltd was founded by Lesley Govan, a dedicated and experienced Solicitor with a passion for helping individuals navigate complex legal matters.
 With a primary focus on welfare and financial guardianship, power of attorney, and mental health law, the firm was established with a vision to offer tailored, pragmatic advice and representation to those in need.

 We understand that legal matters can be intimidating and overwhelming.
 That's why we prioritise delivering a bespoke service that centres on empathy and compassion.
-We recognize that every individual has unique circumstances, and we take the time to understand your specific needs and concerns.
+We recognise that every individual has unique circumstances, and we take the time to understand your specific needs and concerns.

 When you choose to work with us, you'll enjoy direct, one-on-one contact with a dedicated solicitor.
 This individualised approach ensures that you have a knowledgeable and experienced professional by your side throughout your legal journey.
+We aim to deal with your case swiftly and efficiently.

 Lesley Govan, L.L.B., Dip.
 L.P., N.P.